 (Google account signup page)

-Setting up an account with Google is fairly straightforward.
+Setting up an account with Google is quite straightforward.
 Just enter your details and follow the prompts.
-After creating your Google account, note down your username and password.
+After creating your Google account, note down the username and password.
 You will need these during the WordPress set up and site configuration process.

 If you’re working through our WordPress Installation Tutorials, the next step is to create the initial content to add to your new website or blog.